sam-packer/Shibboleth-Threat-Detection/README.md

 ### Considerations

-You'll want to run the Flask app and reverse proxy the endpoint with something such as Caddy.
-Then, configure the Shibboleth plugin to point to your endpoint.
-I highly recommend load balancing two instances of this application.
+It is highly recommended to load balance this application with software such as Caddy.
+Then, configure the Shibboleth plugin to point to your load balanced endpoint.

 There is a PostgresSQL database requirement.
 It is very easy to shard the database with Citus and what I recommend.
 This will perform extremely well.
 You can scale it as much as you need depending on how active your Shibboleth IdP instance